-It is not known whether Charles Schwab & Company, Inc. ("Schwab"), DCGT, or any of the underlying beneficial owners owned or controlled beneficially more than 25% of the voting securities of either Fund.
+It is not known whether Charles Schwab & Company, Inc. ("Schwab"), DCGT, or any of the underlying beneficial owners owned or controlled beneficially more than 25% of the voting securities of either the Large Cap or the Small Cap Fund.
 As a result, Schwab may be deemed to control both Funds, and DCGT may be deemed to control the Large Cap Fund.